History of the Portland Police Bureau: Intelligence files

-In the 1950s through the 1980s, PPB's Intelligence Division, the effective successor to the Red Squad, kept files on hundreds of Portland organizations, ranging from the ACLU, Black United Front, Bicycle Repair Collective, and the People's Food co-op.
+In the 1950s through the 1980s, PPB's Intelligence Division, the effective successor to the Red Squad, kept files on hundreds of Portland organizations, ranging from the American Civil Liberties Union (ACLU), Black United Front, Bicycle Repair Collective, and the People's Food Co-op.
 The Intelligence Division had approximately six officers who would gather intelligence and news clippings on organizations and individuals related to them.
 The paperwork was against city policy, and in 1981 it became against state law (181.575).
 Some reports were filed even after 1981.
 Most of the reports focused on left-leaning organizations.
 Winfield Falk took the records home sometime between 1981 and 1985, then moved them to a barn in eastern Washington.
 Falk died in 1987, and Portland Tribune's Phil Stanford chased leads until he found and acquired the files in 2002 or prior.
-Stanford "was devastated" because they weren't of use to him, so he gave them to the Tribune.
+Stanford "was devastated" because they were of no use to him, so he gave them to the Tribune.

 Winfield Falk was a member of the right-wing John Birch Society, which had been involved with intelligence gathering in a similar unit of the Los Angeles Police Department in 1983.
 Individuals tracked in the files included Bev Stein, Ron Herndon, Neil Goldschmidt, Vera Katz, Harl H. Haas Jr., and Elizabeth Furse.

 When Harrington became chief in 1985, Falk shared intelligence files on city commissioners Mike Lindberg and Margaret Strachan.
 She said "I just blew up at [Falk]" and broke up the intelligence and vice divisions.
 She resigned as chief in June 1986.

 The files were analyzed by Portland Tribune in 2002 and given to the City of Portland Archives (PARC) in 2004.
 During an ethnographic study using document theory, researcher Kathy Carbone created an object biography on the files as a whole, noting the concept of "imagined-but-unavailable records" led many to experience strong emotions.
 Further, the files became recontextualized over time.